abraha2/custoblocks-voice-assistant/README.md

-# RPI-home-assistant
+## Welcome to RPI-home-assistant

-Welcome to the open source home Assistant, for the Raspberry Pi!
+  The very first open source, fully customisable, voice assistant for the Raspberry Pi!

-In order to use this application, you may want to have a basic understanding of Python.
+In order to use this application, you may need [some basic Python skills.](https://www.learnpython.org/)

-The Basics (more info coming, later):
+### The Basics (more info coming, later):

 platform: latest Raspbery Pi OS, runnng on the Raspberry Pi

-Hotword: system command.
+Hotword (that word you say to make it listen): "system command"

-All commands are listed, in some detail, in the main.py file
+All of the supported commands are listed, in some detail, in the main.py file